shaxutang/sgen/README.md

 >   ...
 > }
 > ```
-> If not provided, an error will occur when creating, please be careful! ! !
+> If not provided, an warn will occur when creating, please be careful

 ## Create a project based on a template